Skip to main content

 That's it!
 You're done creating a lead outbound message.
 The next step is to create a lead flow.

-PART 3: Set Up a Lead Flow in Salesforce
+PART 3: Create the Lead Flow in Salesforce

 1. Create a Lead Flow